-- relate to the building or group of buildings on which it is fitted; - frame the shopfront and give visual support to the upper floors; - separate shop units visually within the streetscape, creating a strong vertical emphasis and; - respect the proportions of upper floors and adjacent units.
+- Relate to the building or group of buildings on which it is fitted - Frame the shopfront and give visual support to the upper floors - Separate shop units visually within the streetscape, creating a strong vertical emphasis and - Respect the proportions of upper floors and adjacent units.

 A traditional shopfront is made up of a number of elements forming a frame for the shop entrance and shop window.
-There is, however, local variation (see Diagram below).
+There is, however, local variation.

-8. Architectural elements
+Architectural elements

 This section sets out some fundamental principles.
 It lists and describes the elements of the architectural framework and the shopfront.
 It sets out the general design principles for each.
 These principles apply to existing buildings where shopfronts may be replaced or altered and to new developments containing ground floor commercial units.

-It is a fundamental principle for buildings in a historical context that original or traditional architectural frameworks, shopfronts, or elements should be retained and repaired as necessary.
-The reestablishment of traditional materials and shopfront patterns, where photographic evidence or nearby original fabric exists, will be supported.
+It is a fundamental principle for buildings in a historical context that, original or traditional architectural frameworks, shopfronts, or elements should be retained and repaired as necessary.
+The re-establishment of traditional materials and shopfront patterns, where photographic evidence or nearby original fabric exists, will be supported.
 The removal of good quality original or early fabric, such as glass, will be resisted.
 The council's Local History Library may be able to supply earlier photographs of the premises under consideration.
-They can be contacted at Dalyell House, High Street, Linlithgow, EH49 7EZ.
+They can be contacted on 01506 282 491.